waleedrizwan/secscraper/README.md

 # About
 Scrapes Form 4 data from the SEC site.
 Creates an Excel file containing summarized data for easy viewing.
 Run time varies with total # of companies and # of folders.

-Sample output folder contains a previously generated file.
+Takes approx 4 minutes to run given current company list.

+Line 58 can be modified to scrape every single report ever filed on record

 Max # of threads is kept at 4 to avoid rate limit of 10 requests/second.